 Students are expected to exercise maturity and responsibility in all matters including their dress and personal grooming.
 Overlook is a place of serious work and dress should be attuned to that concept.
 Students should remember at all times the five guiding principles of dress: neatness, suitability, moderation, cleanliness and safety.

 Teachers and the administration will determine the interpretation of these guiding principles.
 Any attire that is disruptive, distractive, or does not conform to standards of common decency and propriety is forbidden.
 Wearing apparel harmful to school property or that could be injurious including clothing with chains is not permitted.
 Footwear must be worn at all times, subscribing to public health and sanitation standards.
-Outside clothing, including hats, coats, jackets or sunglasses must be kept in lockers.
+Outside clothing, including hats, costume wigs, coats, jackets or sunglasses must be kept in lockers.
 We do not advocate tobacco, drugs, alcohol or sex and we do not allow clothing that advertises or advocates these topics.

 Some current fashion trends are not acceptable in our school environment.
-These include but are not limited to: pants worn low on the hips to reveal underwear or the midriff, midriff or breast baring tops, short shorts or skirts, pajama tops or bottoms, tank tops, halter tops, spaghetti straps, beachwear, underwear as outerwear and any form of revealing clothing.
+These include but are not limited to: pajamas, slippers, pants worn low on the hips to reveal underwear or the midriff, midriff or breast baring tops, short shorts or skirts, pajama tops or bottoms, tank tops, halter tops, spaghetti straps, beachwear, underwear as outerwear and any form of revealing clothing.
 Dress for physical education must adhere to the dress code.
 Sneakers must be worn and tied securely for all physical education sports/activities.